-The above is indicative of the co-operation levels over the preceding week (23-29 April 2020).
+The above is indicative of the co-operation levels since legislation was introduced.
 The highest proportion of interactions between Police and the public are dealt with without enforcement.

-The above chart is indicative of the total number of interactions that police have with members of the public in relation to the new legislation over the preceding week (23-29 April 2020).
+each day.
 An 'interaction' is any instance where a Police Officer has reason to engage with a person who is not conforming with Legislation.
 Police will first inform the individual of the importance of conforming with the legislation and encourage co-operation.
 Only when all efforts to encourage co-operation fail will Police Officers resort to enforcement.
 To build an accurate picture of this co-operation rate, Police Officers record each level of co-operation they experience.